borispovod/crypti-dapps-docs/README.md

 # API

-API to communicate between Dapp and Crypti can be found [here](http://docs.crypti.me).
+The API used to communicate between a Dapp and the Crypti blockchain can be found [here](http://docs.crypti.me).

 # Further Help